Great Britain in the Seven Years' War: Calcutta

-On 20 June 1756 the Nawab's troops stormed Fort William capturing the city.
+On 20 June 1756, the Nawab's troops stormed Fort William capturing the city.
 A number of the British civilians and prisoners of war were locked in the small guard room in what became known as the Black Hole of Calcutta.
 After the death of many of them, the atrocity became a popular rallying call for revenge.
 A force from Madras under the command of Lieutenant Colonel Robert Clive arrived and liberated the city, driving out the Nawab's troops.
 The Third Carnatic War that followed saw Britain ranged against the Nawab and France.
 Clive consolidated his position in Calcutta, and made contact with one of the Nawab's chief advisors Mir Jafar attempting to persuade him and other leading Bengalis to overthrow the Nawab.
 After the British ambushed a column of the Nawab's troops which was approaching Calcutta on 2 February 1757, the two sides agreed the Treaty of Alinagar which brought a temporary truce to Bengal.

 Plassey

 Despite the agreement at Alinagar, neither side was content with the status quo.
 The British felt that if they did not assert their position, the French would become the dominant power in Bengal.
 Siraj ud-Daulah was fearful of being forced to accept British suzerainty.
 His position was weakened by his unpopularity with his own subjects, and the threat of other military enemies to the west.
 He began to take steps to drive the British out of Bengal entirely.

 On 23 June 1757 the Nawab led a force of 50,000 into the field.
 Ranged against them was a much smaller Anglo-Indian force under the command of Robert Clive.
 The Nawab was weakened by the betrayal of Mir Jafar who had concluded a secret pact with the British before the battle – and refused to move his troops to support the Nawab.
 Faced with the superior firepower and discipline of the British troops, the Nawab's army was routed.
 After the battle Siraj ud-Daulah was overthrown and executed by his own officers, and Mir Jafar succeeded him as Nawab.
 He then concluded a peace treaty with the British.

 Mir Jafar himself subsequently clashed with the British for much the same reasons as Siraj ud-Daulah had.
 He conspired with the Dutch East India Company to try to oust the British from Bengal and in 1759 invited them to send troops to aid him.
 The defeat of the Dutch at the Battle of Chinsurah resulted in Britain moving to have Jafar replaced with his son-in-law, who was considered more favourable to the EIC.
-One of the most important long-term effects of the battle was that the British received the diwan – the right to collect taxes in Bengal which was granted in 1765.
+One of the most important long-term effects of the battle was that the British received the diwan – the right to collect taxes in Bengal which was granted in 1765 by Shah Alam II.